ruyrybeyro/chrootvpn/README.md

         your_user ALL=(ALL:ALL) NOPASSWD: /usr/bin/vpn.sh

-- Whilst it is recommended having Firefox already installed, for deploying via this script a firefox policy for automagically accepting the self-signed Mobile Access Portal Agent X.509 certificate, if it is not present a already a policy, you can install a Firefox anytime doing:
+- Whilst it is recommended having Firefox already installed, for deploying via this script a Firefox policy for automagically accepting the self-signed Mobile Access Portal Agent X.509 certificate, if it is not present a already a policy, you can install a Firefox policy any time doing:

         vpn.sh policy

-- If /opt/etc/vpn.conf is present the above script settings will be ignored. vpn.conf is created upon first instalation.
+- If /opt/etc/vpn.conf is present the above script settings will be ignored. vpn.conf is created upon first installation.
 Thus, for reinstalling, you can run:

         vpn.sh -i

-- For delivering the script to other users, you can fill up VPN and VPNIP variables at the beggining of the script.
+- For delivering the script to other users, you can fill up VPN and VPNIP variables at the beginning of the script.
 They can then install it as:

         vpn.sh -i